fongyj/utoronto-course-checker/README.md

 This is motivated by the first come first serve course registration system for the period after the waitlist closes.

 [Set up](https://notify.run/) is required for notify-run on mobile phone/another device to receive notifications.
+Run *course_checker.py* after updating *interested_courses.py* and installing dependencies.